 Preliminary CEPT position

-[TBD]
+CEPT is of the view that it is reasonable to harmonize frequency bands at global or regional level for their use by railway radio communication systems between train and trackside within existing mobile service allocations.

+CEPT is of the view that a harmonized use of frequency bands by railway transportation systems within existing mobile service allocations does not change the allocation conditions for the mobile service so that no additional constraints will be imposed on services to which these frequency bands are already allocated.

 Background

 WRC-15 decided to invite ITU-R to undertake and complete the relevant studies allowing wireless technologies to be more widely implemented in railway transport infrastructure.
 WRC-15 adopted Resolution 236 (WRC-15), which invites ITU-R to study the spectrum needs, technical and operational characteristic for railway radiocommunication systems between train and trackside (RSTT).
 Information and radiocommunication technologies in railway radiocommunication systems between train and trackside provide improved railway traffic control, passenger safety and improved security for train operations.
 Furthermore, international standards and harmonized spectrum would facilitate global or regional deployment of railway radiocommunication systems between trains and trackside, within existing mobile-service allocations.

-ITU-R has issued a questionnaire on the usage of railway radiocommunication systems with Administrative Circular 5/LCCE/60.
-ITU Administrations of Member States were invited to provide their responses by October 31th 2016.

-Work related to studies on WRC-19 AI 1.11, may involve:

-studying information upon railway radiocommunication systems on current status of frequency usages, technologies, national regulatory experiences of ITU Members and etc;

-collecting relevant technical standards, technical evolving trends and the results of studies from international and regional organisations;

-investigating RSTT systems characteristics (description, architecture, functionality, working scenarios, etc.), and spectrum requirements for railway radiocommunication systems between train and trackside;

-developing relevant deliverables with consideration of results obtained in the working process for facilitating global or regional harmonised frequency bands for railway radiocommunication systems between train and trackside.
+CEPT is currently discussing two possibilities to satisfy the requirement of global or regional spectrum harmonization for RSTT:

+Through ITU-R Recommendations without the need of changes to the Radio Regulation;

+Through appropriate modifications to the Radio Regulations (e.g. a WRC Resolution or a WRC Recommendation) without adding additional constraints on incumbent services.

 List of relevant documents